RongkunWang/NSWCalibration/README.md

 ```bash
 ./set_dir.sh absolute/path/to/desired/directory/ opc.server-name.cern.ch
 ```
-this command will create **[lxplus_input_data.json]** file with all directory references and opc server to access.
+This shell script has twofold purpose.
+First is creation of the **[lxplus_input_data.json]** file with all directory references and opc server to access.
 The file looks like this:

 ```
 # Absolute paths have to be specified